ryan-kttam/ryan-kttam.github.io/_pages/testing_page.md

  - Entropy: It indicates how pure one subset is.
 In other words, it tells you how un-certain you are about a randomly picked item is yes or no. We want to **minimize entropy** as much as possible.
 We will explore further below in detail.
  - Information gain: It measures how useful a feature is for splitting the label (yes/no).
 We want to **maximize information gain**, and the feature with the highest information gain will split first.

+## Characteristics of Decision Trees
+ - Easy to understand and explain
+ - Can handle non-linear features
+ - Prone to overfitting
+ - cannot train unseen categorical values

 ## How does decision trees work?

 There are many ways to measure the purity of the split.
 One way is utilizing entropy and information gain.